Penn Cares Testing Program

 Appointments are booked at 15-minute intervals on a first-come, first-served basis.
 Scheduling in advance improves your chance of receiving your desired testing date/time/location.
 You must make or cancel any appointment at least 24 hours before the desired testing time.
-This allows for processes to run overnight and onsite registration to run efficiently for you and the staff when you arrive at the testing site.

 Getting Test Results